AndyObtiva/glimmer-dsl-swt/README.md

 [<img src="https://covers.oreillystatic.com/images/9780596519650/lrg.jpg" width=105 /><br />
 Featured in JRuby Cookbook](http://shop.oreilly.com/product/9780596519650.do) and [Chalmers/Gothenburg University Software Engineering Master's Lecture Material](http://www.cse.chalmers.se/~bergert/slides/guest_lecture_DSLs.pdf)

 [Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) 4.20.13.15 includes [SWT 4.20](https://download.eclipse.org/eclipse/downloads/drops4/R-4.20-202106111600/), which was released on June 11, 2021.
 Gem version numbers are in sync with the SWT library versions.
 The first two digits represent the SWT version number.
 The last two digits represent the minor and patch versions of Glimmer DSL for SWT.
-Note that SWT now supports AARCH64 on Mac and Linux, but it is not fully tested in Glimmer DSL for SWT yet, so deem its support experimental for the time being without guarantees for functionality until declared otherwise (report any issues you may encounter).
+Note that SWT now supports AARCH64 on Mac and Linux, but it is not fully tested in Glimmer DSL for SWT yet, so deem its support experimental for the time being without guarantees for functionality until declared otherwise (please report any issues you may encounter).

 **Starting in version 4.20.0.0, [Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) comes with the new [***Shine***](/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md#shine) syntax** for highly intuitive and visually expressive View/Model Attribute Mapping, relying on `<=>` for bidirectional (two-way) data-binding and `<=` for unidirectional (one-way) data-binding, providing an alternative to the `bind` keyword (keep in mind that it is still a beta, so default back to `bind` whenever needed).